Irving Szathmary

-Irving Szathmary, born Isadore Szathmary (October 30, 1907 – October 29, 1983) in Quincy, Massachusetts, and died in Valletta, Malta, on the eve of his 76th birthday, was an American musical composer and arranger most known for scoring the Get Smart television series.
+Irving Szathmary, born Isadore Szathmary (Quincy, Massachusetts, October 30, 1907 – Valletta, Malta, October 29, 1983) was an American musical composer and arranger most known for scoring the television series Get Smart.

 Biography

-One of six children of Hungarian ancestry, his youngest brother was comedian Bill Dana.
+He was one of six children of Hungarian Jewish ancestry; his youngest brother was comedian Bill Dana.
 Szathmary was a child prodigy pianist from the age of five.
 Before graduating from Quincy High School in 1925, he adopted the name "Irving".
 At the same time he formed a band with his brother Albert, the Szathmary Symphonic Syncopaters.
-Al Szathmary (26 April 1906 – 9 June 1975) later had a career as an actor and was a stand-in on Get Smart.
-Another brother was Arthur (1916–2013) who was a member of the Philosophy Department at Princeton University 1947–1986.
-Another brother, Sidney played violin in the Indianapolis Symphony Orchestra from 1945 to 1978 The family had one sister, Fannie (23 July 1919 – 8 January 2010) who was an associate law librarian at the University of Southern California.
+Al Szathmary later had a career as an actor and was a stand-in on Get Smart.

 Musical career

 Szathmary began arranging for a variety of orchestras, including Benny Goodman in 1934, Emery Deutsch in 1935, Artie Shaw in 1936, and Andre Kostelanetz from 1936 to 1977 and from 1937, Paul Whiteman until joining Jack Teagarden in 1940.

 During World War II he transcribed many orchestral pieces on V-Disc for American servicemen and began recording arrangements for featured singers such as Frank Sinatra and Mary Martin.
 He composed a hit song, "Leave It To Love", in 1948.

 He composed the music for a 1950 United Nations radio program about drug addiction called The Shooting Gallery that was narrated by Gary Cooper.
 Later in the 1950s he arranged music for Your Hit Parade and The Ed Sullivan Show.

 When his comedian brother Bill arrived in New York in the early 1950s, performing stand-up under his birth name Szathmary, Irving admonished him with "Don't you know that I have a reputation in music?" that led Bill to adopt the surname "Dana" after their mother "Dena".
-Irving sometimes used the names Szath-Myri and Irving Zathmary.
+He sometimes used the names Szath-Myri and Irving Zathmary.

-In 1959 Irving headed Citation Records.
+In 1959 he headed Citation Records.